or scroll for handy tips and a little nostalgia.

 When you’re ready to start your Brandy snap celebration, simply whip cream and then pipe into the brandy snap tubes.

-A nice little variation on Brandy Snaps is Brandy Snaps baskets.
+A nice little variation on Brandy Snaps is Brandy Snaps Baskets.

 You make them in exactly the same way but instead of wrapping the Brandy Snap around a wooden spoon handle to create a tube, you invert a cupcake pan and mould the Brandy Snap around one of the cups and allow to cool.

 These are perfect to serve for dessert or at a dinner party – any time of year.
+Fill them with cream, custard, fruit or ice-cream.

 Here, though, I’ve created a Christmas-themed dessert by filling with Brandy Custard, sprinkling grated chocolate on top and adding a fresh cherry!